dgwarlug47/notes2/content/blog/Arts/Performing arts/Music/Indie/Ok Computer/radiohead.md

 No alarms and no surprises, please
 Such a pretty house
 And such a pretty garden
-- We have everyhing materially but we don't have our own humanity which is something much more important
+- [MYTAKE] We have everyhing materially but we don't have our own humanity which is something much more important
-- This reminds me a lot of Hal Incandenza from Infinite Jest, because he has everything single thing materially to he happy but he isn't
+- [MYTAKE] This reminds me a lot of Hal Incandenza from Infinite Jest (as one would expect), because he has everything single thing materially to he happy but he isn't

 No alarms and no surprises (get me out of here)
 No alarms and no surprises (get me out of here)